in2code-de/luxletter/Documentation/Tech/Index.md

 template on root (otherwise the paths could not be recognized by the backend module or CLI calls)

-Next copy the template file NewsletterContainer.html to your sitepackage in `EXT:sitepackage/Resources/Private/Templates/Mail/` and modyfiy it a bit with your wanted HTML.
+Next copy the template file NewsletterContainer.html to your sitepackage in `EXT:sitepackage/Resources/Private/Templates/Mail/` and modify it a bit with your wanted HTML.

 Now you can include the file with a ext_typoscript_setup.typoscript file (that is **important** to include the TypoScript after the TypoScript of luxletter):